bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # The Curve4Q Function

 The Curve4Q function produces a 64-octet string from an input point P and a 256-bit integer coefficient m.
-The output of the Curve4Q function is the X-coordinate of the curve point m*P, encoded as described above.
+The output of the Curve4Q function are the coordinates of the curve point m*P, encoded as described above.

 ~~~~~
 Curve4Q(m, P) = encodeGFp2(MUL(m, P)[0])